 Top-tier dominant.
 Several of the highest-fee boarding schools in the country sit in this band.

 The visit is more important for a boarding school than for a day school.
-You're choosing the place your child will live, not just the place they'll be educated.
-Trust the way the buildings feel, not just the words on the prospectus.
+You're choosing the place your child will live, not just the place where they'll go to school.
+Trust the way the buildings feel, not just the words on the website.

 Where this leaves you